MichaelUlrich/Exam-Generator-RC/README.md

 4. Teacher reviews auto-generated exam and can adjust score and comments, the is released to the Student.

 ## Needed
-1. Login.php receives if credentials belong to student or instructor and re-directs to proper page
+1. AJAX implemented on all pages
-2. Student Homepage & Instructor Homepage (HTML & PHP)
+2. Page for teacher to add comments (HTML & PHP)
-3. PHP for QuestionSelector.html and Test.html
+3. Display page for student to view grades (HTML & PHP)
-4. Display page for student to view grades (HTML & PHP)
+4. Add sessions to lock Students out of Instructor pages
-5. Page for teacher to add comments (HTML & PHP)
+5. Filetering system to selecting grades
-6. Add sessions to lock Students out of Instructor pages
+6. Re-do Auto-Grader